ChatGPTNo |

 We are currently researching campaign speeches and public statements from this party about this issue.
 Suggest a link to one of their recent quotes about this issue.

-Institutional Revolutionary Party Voters’ Answer: No, switch to an instant runoff system
+Institutional Revolutionary Party Voters’ Answer: No, keep the current “first past the post” system

 Importance: Less Important